NanoComp/meep/doc/docs/Scheme_Tutorials/Frequency_Domain_Solver.md

 (exit)
 ```

 The results are shown in the figure below.
 The field profile is generated using [h5utils](https://github.com/NanoComp/h5utils/blob/master/README.md): `h5topng -o ring_field_profile.png -vZc bluered -C solve-cw-eps-000000.00.h5 solve-cw-ez-real-000000.00.h5`.
 The error in the fields decreases monotonically with decreasing tolerance of the frequency-domain solver.
-The inset shows the real part of the scalar E<sub>z</sub> field, computed using a tolerance of 10<sup>-12</sup>, superimposed on the ring-resonator geometry.
+The error is converging to an asymptotic limit of 1e-12 which is set by the lowest tolerance.
+The inset shows the real part of the scalar E<sub>z</sub> field, computed using a tolerance of 1e-12, superimposed on the ring-resonator geometry.
 Note the three-fold mirror symmetry of the field pattern (fundamental mode) and the faint presence of the point source.

 <center>
 ![](../images/CWsolver-scheme.png)